trlee2/CryptoCounter/README.md

 cryptoDB=# GRANT ALL ON DATABASE "cryptoDB" TO ccadmin;
 cryptoDB=# \q
 ```
-5. Navigate to the CryptoSite directory and install PostgreSQL Python adapater
+5. Navigate to the CryptoSite directory and install PostgreSQL Python adapter
 ```shell
 $ pip install psycopg2
 ```
 5a.
-Install other libraries for the background tasks to run
+Install other libraries for the background tasks to run (in main directory)
 ```shell
 $ pip install requests
 $ pip install apscheduler